Date of Publishing: February 11, 2020

 Additionally, you may not require employees to pay for or maintain required uniforms.
 However, you can require them to pay for and maintain clothes in a dress code.
 For example, you can save money on uniform costs by asking waiters to wear a white button-up shirt with a tie rather than a custom-made shirt and tie with your logo on them.

-What you can require employees to pay for are credit card fees.
+What you can require employees to pay for are credit card fees on tips.
 This should be a prorated portion of tips from an employee to compensate for credit card processing fees.

 Restaurant Employee Break & Benefit Laws in New York